Rel1cx/eslint-react/packages/plugins/eslint-plugin-react/src/rules/prefer-destructuring-assignment.md

 Enforces the use of destructuring assignment over property assignment.

-## Why is this good?

-Usually we don’t need the whole props object itself, so it’s better to destructure it into individual props.

-It also helps with code readability and maintainability.

 ## Examples

 This rule aims to enforce the use of destructuring assignment over property assignment.